 Some other internet service providers offer lower rates for the first few months, but then increase the monthly price to regular rates.
 With these deals, the user has to sign up for a contract that requires them to pay the non-promotional rate for a year or two.

 Earthlink claims that they do not use this marketing practice, and the prices that they quote will not change unexpectedly.

-Is EarthLink The Right Choice For You In 2021?
+Is EarthLink The Right Choice For Your Internet In 2022?

-EarthLink could be the best option for your needs going in to 2021.
+EarthLink could be the best option for your needs in 2022 and beyond.
 The ISP has several different plans, so you can get the speed that you need without having to pay for a much faster service that you will never use.